-Action scripts are PowerShell scripts executed by Devolutions PAM, and therefore, the same best practices applicable to any PowerShell script should be adhered to.
-However, there are specific nuances to consider when crafting these action scripts.
+Action scripts are PowerShell scripts executed by Devolutions PAM, and the same best practices applicable to any PowerShell script should be adhered to.
+However, there are specific nuances to consider when writing action scripts.

 Proficiency in PowerShell scripting is essential for creating AnyIdentity providers.
 It is recommended that individuals possess at least an intermediate level of scripting skill before attempting to create action scripts.